• Home

 First Project - Glassworks and The Windcatcher

-Every venture begins with a first step, and for Ensemble Erik, that step takes the form of two luminous works by the iconic American composer Philip Glass.
-Our inaugural performances will feature Glassworks—a gateway into Glass’s distinctive minimalist sound—and The Windcatcher, a work that breathes with quiet intensity and grace.
-Join us on 23rd September 2025 at the atmospheric Hackney Church, London, or on 25th September at the acoustically rich Stoller Hall in Manchester, as we launch our journey with music that invites deep listening and reflection.
-Philip Glass’s music, with its hypnotic repetitions and subtle evolutions, creates a soundscape akin to musical mindfulness—a serene refuge amidst the noise of modern life.
-To honour this contemplative quality and offer audiences a moment of focused stillness, we have chosen to keep each concert to a perfectly distilled hour: long enough to transport, brief enough to leave you wanting more.
+Every venture begins with a first step, and for Ensemble Erik, named in homage to the esteemed French composer Erik Satie, that step took the form of two luminous works by the iconic American composer Philip Glass.
+Our inaugural performances featured Glassworks—a gateway into Glass’s distinctive minimalist sound—and The Windcatcher, a work that breathes with quiet intensity and grace.
+Our journey as an ensemble launched on 23rd September 2025 at the atmospheric Hackney Church, London, followed two days later by performances at the acoustically rich Stoller Hall in Manchester.
+Philip Glass’s music, with its hypnotic repetitions and subtle evolutions, creates a soundscape which fosters reflection - a serene refuge amidst the noise of modern life.

 Ensemble Musicians (for Glassworks/The Windcatcher)